Sell Smart & Keep More of What You’ve Built

 4. Use Insurance As a Wealth-Building Tool

 Life insurance, when structured properly, can also support tax savings during a business sale.
 A policy inside an Irrevocable Life Insurance Trust (ILIT) can provide liquidity to cover estate taxes or equalize inheritance among heirs.
-In a buy-sell agreement, life insurance can be used to fund the purchase of your shares, creating a seamless and tax-efficient exit.

 5. Time Your Sale for Maximum Savings